Prospective MSE Student FAQ

 You do not need to send any additional information than what is stated in the application.
 You can choose to send additional information if you think that it would strengthen your application.

-Master's Programs have three Application Cycle Deadlines for Fall:
+MEAM Master's Programs have two Application Cycle Deadlines for Fall:

 November 15